limefrogyank/BlazorUIComponents/README.md

 # BlazorUIComponents
-At attempt to make Blazor components that mimic UWP/Xamarin controls, follow MVVM (ViewModel nav) guidelines, and use the ReactiveUI framework
+At attempt to make Blazor components that mimic UWP/Xamarin controls, follow MVVM (ViewModel nav) guidelines, and use the ReactiveUI framework.

 Blazor client-side using WASM will NOT work with ReactiveUI due to WASM (and Mono's port for WASM) being single-threaded.
 For now, you can only use Razor Components (server-side Blazor using SignalR) with ReactiveUI.

 # Problems